zhangyuyi99/cuda_multiDDM/README.md

   -t INT      Set the q-vector mask tolerance - percent (integer only) (default 20 i.e. radial mask (1 - 1.2) * q).
   -C INT      Set main chunk frame count, a buffer 3x chunk frame count will be allocated in memory (default 30 frames).
   -G SIZE     Sub-divide analysis, buffer will be output and purged every SIZE chunks.
-  -M FPS      Must be used if using movie-file file format.
-Argument to set frame-rate of movie-file.
+  -M			Set if using movie-file format.
   -F FPS      Force the analysis to assume a specific frame-rate, over-rides other options.
 ```